IRS Liens and IRS levies are aggressive tactics used by the service in order to satisfy a tax debt.

 When the IRS sends a notice that it intends to levy and seize your assets, you have a total of 30 days to challenge the levy by attempting tax resolution or by paying the amount in full.
 Your best bet is to avoid levies altogether, but if a levy has already been placed on your property, you must find professional assistance.

-At IRSProb.com, we will guide you through the process of negotiating a release of the levy through an installment plan with the IRS or by utilizing other strategies depending on the nature of your case.
+At IRSProb.com, we will guide you through the process of negotiating a release of the levy with the IRS by utilizing strategies depending on the nature of your case.